An Óige: Background

 An Óige was founded on 7 May 1931 by an organising committee which included Thekla Beere, Shane Bodkin, and Chalmers (Terry) Trench.
 The group had been inspired by the success of the Jugendherbergen in Germany.
 An Óige's first youth hostel was opened at Lough Dan, near Roundwood, in County Wicklow.
 An Óige was formed as a membership-based organisation and at its peak had some 15,000 members and ran 55 hostels.
 It is now a member of Hostelling International.

 Around the year 1990, the organisation bought the former convent school and orphanage complex at 60-61 Mountjoy Street, built circa 1865, and remodelled it for use as a hostel.
 This became used as the main headquarters for An Óige.

-As of 2017, the organisation operated 24 youth hostels in the Republic of Ireland.
+As of 2017, the organisation operated 24 youth hostels in Ireland.
 In May 2019, An Óige closed the Dublin International Youth Hostel, which was then its main/headquarters facility and reportedly accounted for 60% of its revenue at the time.
 By late 2019, An Óige was running 18 hostels, with franchise rights to a further 10.
 During 2020, all hostels remained closed, as part of the response to the COVID-19 pandemic in Ireland.

 In October 2019 the site of the former Headquarters on Mountjoy Street was put on the market at a guide price of €5 million.
 As of August 2022, the site is now in use as a private hostel named Leevin Hostel Mountjoy.